UBC-VCL/VCL-content-platform-server/README.md

 4. To start the app locally, run `node index.js` in the root directory.
 Feel free to use nodemon as well :)
 5. To test the app locally, run `npm test` in the root directory.
 Make sure mongoDB uri is set in `.env` before testing.
-6. after the master branch is merged, please go the Action page to check the state of deployment.
+6. after the master branch is merged, please go Action page to check the state of deployment.